stencila/hub/monitor/README.md

 We use [Prometheus](https://prometheus.io/), a popular open-source application monitoring project orignally developed at SoundCloud.

 Other services use so called "exporters" to expose metrics that Prometheus periodically scrapes, usually from the `/metrics` endpoint.
-For example, the `director` uses the `django_prometheus` Python package as an exporter and the `broker` uses the `rabbitmq_prometheus` plugin.
+For example, the `manager` uses the `django_prometheus` Python package as an exporter and the `broker` uses the `rabbitmq_prometheus` plugin.

 Prometheus exposes a simple tool for visualization of metrics at http://localhost:9090/graph.
 For example, a graph of the `up` metric for each of the services monitored: